Use Cease & Desist Letters to Protect Your IP Rights

 If the C&D letters are not successful, or you have a case where some sellers leave your listing while others remain, you can then take the next step: complain to Amazon.

-Amazon provides a form online to fill out about hijackers.
-When you fill in the form, you must confirm that you are the rights owner and explain what intellectual property you own.
-After Amazon receives your complaint, they will send you questions similar to the emails to provide supplemental information for a Plan of Action.
-Provide the information in a manner that persuades Amazon staff that Amazon risks an unhappy customer if they continue to allow the hijackers to sell your product.
+Amazon provides a form about hijackers.
+When you fill in the form, you must confirm that you are the rights owner.
+Explain what intellectual property you own.
+After Amazon receives your complaint, they’ll send questions similar to the emails to provide supplemental information for a Plan of Action.
+Provide the information in a manner that persuades staff that Amazon risks an unhappy customer if they continue to allow hijackers to sell your product.
 This is what Amazon acts upon – Amazon’s Leadership Principals that focus on 100% customer satisfaction.
 You have to persuade Amazon to knock off the hijackers.

 Examples of your intellectual property rights can include:

 Full ownership of all intellectual property rights to the product because you invented it.

 Full ownership of the images / verbiage used to describe the product.

 Exclusive right to sell the product through an agreement with the manufacturer.
 Or, you may be the only seller that can provide the warranty.

 Draft Cease and Desist notices in a manner that shows strength but also a willingness not to complain if sellers stop selling your product.

 When you see others selling your products, do an investigation.
 Figure out why the seller should voluntarily stop selling your product.
 There are many avenues of persuasion.
 For example, if your product comes with a warranty and the infringing seller cannot provide your warranty.
 Or, if the products that the infringing seller has in their inventory are old and lack newer features.

 The goal with any cease and desist letter is to get the infringing party to voluntarily stop selling.